-It was in this area that the three-day Civil War Battle of Glorieta Pass was fought on March 26-28, 1862.
+In this area, the three-day Civil War Battle of Glorieta Pass was fought on March 26-28, 1862.
 The fighting began in Apache Canyon on the west side of the pass on March 26, 1862.
 The decisive engagement was fought two days later, east of the pass at Pigeon’s Ranch.
-The victory by the Union Army, which was primarily comprised of Colorado Militia, prevented the Confederate plan of marching up to Colorado to capture the gold fields and then turn west to take California.
-The westernmost battle of the Civil War, it is commemorated at Pecos National Historic Park on the east side of the pass.
+The victory by the Union Army, which was primarily comprised of the Colorado Militia, prevented the Confederate plan of marching up to Colorado to capture the goldfields and then turn west to take California.
+The Civil War’s westernmost battle is commemorated at Pecos National Historic Park on the east side of the pass.

-In 1879, the Atchison Topeka and Santa Fe Railroad was building their tracks through the area.
-It wasn’t until this time the town of Glorieta was established.
+In 1879, the Atchison Topeka and Santa Fe Railroad was building its tracks through the area.
+However, it wasn’t until this time the town of Glorieta was established.
 The settlement grew with railroad workers and as a mining and lumbering supply center for the district.
-In 1884, the majority of the working force of some 250 population reportedly was employed by four sawmills and the Silver Lode Mining Company.
+In 1884, most of the working force of some 250 population reportedly was employed by four sawmills and the Silver Lode Mining Company.
 At this time, the town boasted the Glorieta House Hotel, two general stores, and two saloons.
 In the next five years, it became known as the headquarters from which sportsmen reached the hunting and fishing grounds of the upper Pecos River.

-In the early 20th century, there were a number of small mines operating in the Glorieta Mining District.
+In the early 20th century, several small mines operated in the Glorieta Mining District.
 About 2,500 tons of iron ore was shipped from the Kennedy Mine in the southern part of the district.
-Other mines included the Bradley Mine located about four miles north of the village, which was operated by a hermit miner who found gold, silver, copper, and lead.
+Other mines included the Bradley Mine, located about four miles north of the village, operated by a hermit miner who found gold, silver, copper, and lead.
 Other mines included the Fairview Lode Mine, the Jones claims, the Johnson’s Lucky Strike claims, and several others.
 Though some ores were brought out of these mines, the district was not considered to be of large significance.

 After World War II ended, the Glorieta Baptist Assembly chose Glorieta as the headquarters for their western leadership center.
 Construction of the facilities began in 1950, and throughout the next ten years, approximately five million dollars were spent on the project.
 It opened in 1952.
 The Conference Center was sold in 2014 to a Texas-based non-profit group.
-Numerous changes were made after its sale, including the construction of a zip line, slides, diving boards and decks around the property’s lake.
+After its sale, numerous changes were made, including the construction of a zip line, slides, diving boards, and decks around the property’s lake.
 It continues to serve as a religious camp, which provides retreats, wilderness programs, conferences for children, adults, and families.